By Michael Vatalaro

 — Published: October/November 2012

-Steps to anchoring your boat just off the beach, bow out, offering easier access to and from the boat via the stern
+How to anchor your boat just off the beach, bow out, offering easier access via the stern

 Trailer winches are one of the most important and underrated pieces of equipment you own